alexnathanson/ConfirmationBias_BrowserExtension_Chrome/README.md

-# Confirmation Bias Browser Extension
+# Confirmation Bias Browser Extension for Chrome
-A Firefox browser extension designed to mitigate confirmation bias in media consumption.
+A Chrome browser extension designed to mitigate confirmation bias in media consumption.

 When the user visits a given news site, the extension will prompt them to visit a website that features opposing view points to those that they are usually exposed to.

+## Differences between versions
+*browser namespace changed to chrome namespace (ex. chrome.storage.local vs browser.storage.local) *chrome.storage.local requires a function and the ".then" promise doesn't work.
+In Firefox, the function is optional and isn't being used.
+*the applications key in the manifest file was removed for the Chrome version, but is required for Firefox.

 ## About
 More about confirmation bias on https://en.wikipedia.org/wiki/Confirmation_bias. <br>